thomas-alrek/WebVST-Spec/README.md

 [please open an issue](https://github.com/thomas-alrek/webvst-spec/issues) for discussion with the community.

 ## Acknowledgement

-This spec is partially based on the previous work of the now inactive [Web Audio Component Spec](https://github.com/web-audio-components/web-audio-components-spec).
+This specification is partially based on the previous work of the now inactive [Web Audio Component Spec](https://github.com/web-audio-components/web-audio-components-spec).

+This specification is **NOT** affiliated with, funded, or in any way associated with Steinberg GmbH.